Michigan's 8th congressional district: Composition

-Recent election results in statewide races
+Recent election results from statewide races

 History

 Prior to 1992, the 8th congressional district included the cities of Saginaw and Bay City as well as Huron, Tuscola and Sanilac Counties in the Thumb of Michigan, Arenac county north from Bay County, a total of about half the area of Saginaw County, and small northern portions of Lapeer and St. Clair counties.

 This area would largely be transferred to the 5th district after the 1990 census, while most of the old 6th district became the 8th district.
 Unlike the old 6th district, the 8th did not include Pontiac.
-To make up for the loss in population, it was pushed further into Lansing (which had previously been split between the 6th and 8th districts), picking up all of Ingham County.
+To make up for the loss in population, it picked up all of Lansing and Ingham County (which had previously been split between the 3rd and 6th districts).
 It also added the area around Brighton and portions of Washtenaw and Genesee counties.

 In the 2002 redistricting, the district gained all of Clinton County about half of Shiawasee County and most of its area in Oakland County while losing its shares of Washtenaw and Genesee counties.

 In the 2012 redistricting, the district dropped all of its area in Clinton and Shiawasee counties and was pushed further into Oakland County.

 In the 2022 redistricting, the district was shifted to mid-Michigan to include the Tri Cities and Flint.